protawn/synaps/README.md

 See the examples folder for standalone HTML files that follow the recommended pattern: stable initial object, nested updates, animation only on content change.

 ## How SynapsJS Compares
 SynapsJS is not trying to replace React, Vue, or Svelte.
-It fills a gap they do not address: reactive DOM updates and animation control with almost no footprint.
+It fills a gap they do not address: updating markup in response to API data with perfect clarity and zero ceremony.
+SynapsJS does this without templates, without directives, without components, and without virtual DOM.

-### Compared to big frameworks
-- They offer full component systems, routing, SSR, and tooling.
-- SynapsJS offers reactive DOM and animation in under 5 kb.

-### Compared to Alpine.js and Petite Vue
-- They use HTML directives and templating.
-- SynapsJS is pure JavaScript, smaller, and animation native.

-### Compared to jQuery
-- jQuery manipulates DOM manually.
-- SynapsJS reactively updates DOM and animates changes.

 **SynapsJS is not a framework.
 It is a micro engine.**

 ## Design Philosophy
 Protawn builds software with a simple belief: maximum power, minimum footprint.

-SynapsJS embodies that philosophy.
+SynapsJS embodies a principle that has been talked about for decades but never achieved: true separation of concerns between markup and logic.
+SynapsJS embodies the Protawn philosophy.

 - Tiny, readable code
 - Zero dependencies